mircoporetti/blog/content/blog/tdd/index.md

 TDD helps you in building a simpler design and more maintainable code.
 It doesn't mean that being driven by the tests carries you to a specific design.
-In the end, YOU are responsible for a better design but this approach gives you a natural push towards the right path and what will emerge at the end will be for sure something better, cleaner, SOLID, and so on :)
+In the end, YOU are responsible for a better design but this approach gives you a natural push towards the right path and what will emerge at the end will be for sure something better, cleaner, SOLID, and so on :smile:

 Even if you won't use TDD as your “go-to” approach, having some experience with it will help you in making better decisions when you have to do that in your daily work.
 It will help you in recognizing smells and it will change your way